arnewohletz/AllMyNotes/source/tutorial/python/machine_learning.rst

    Subtract the mean value of a feature and divide by its standard deviation.
    This result into all values ranging around zero.

+#.
+Add missing data (if applicable): Missing data fields can be assigned to 0
+   (if that is not a meaningful value)

 Amount and size of hidden layers
 --------------------------------